-IDB Invest, with the help of blended finance resources, has also used gender results-based incentives (RBIs) to nudge investees to use national gender standards to support gender equality in their companies.
-Gender results-based incentives are a voluntary scheme where there is an agreement for the Interest rates on loans to be reduced based on achieving gender results.
+IDB Invest motivates its clients to promote gender equality, adopt national gender standards with the support of concessional resources through gender results-based incentives.
+The incentives are a voluntary scheme where there is an agreement for the Interest rates on loans to be reduced based on achieving gender results.
 The size of the incentive depends on how ambitious the program is and the availability of concessional resources.